IBAnimatable/IBAnimatable/Documentation/Transitions.md

 ## Transition Animators

 `IBAnimatable` provide a large set of Transition Animators / Controllers.
 They can be used in Interface Builder as **Transition Animation** as described in [Configuring Present transition in Interface Builder](configuring-present-transition-in-interface-builder) and [Configuring Push transition in Interface Builder](configuring-push-transition-in-interface-builder), or programmatically in code.
-They all standard Transition Animators / Controllers conform to `UIViewControllerAnimatedTransitioning`.
+They are all standard Transition Animators / Controllers conform to `UIViewControllerAnimatedTransitioning`.

-You can see all supported Transition Animators in the demo App, open the App and tap on "Forget Passowrd" button, then tap on "transitions" cell to see all transitions.
+You can see all supported Transition Animators in the demo App, open the App and tap on "Forget Password" button, then tap on "transitions" cell to see all transitions.

 ### FadeAnimator